vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 {{< img src="simulations-table.png" alt="Simulation table" >}}

-If you don't have any simulations configured yet and don't know how to start, you can download some FrontLine pre-configured projects by clicking on the "Download sample simulations" green button.
+If you don't have any simulations configured yet and don't know how to start, you can download some Gatling Enterprise pre-configured projects by clicking on the "Sample simulations" button.

 {{< img src="samples.png" alt="Samples" >}}

-Those samples are ready to use maven, sbt and gradle projects with proper configuration for FrontLine.
+Those samples are ready to use maven, sbt and gradle projects with proper configuration for Gatling Enterprise.
 You can also download those samples with the download link in the Documentation section.

-Back to the Simulations section, at the top, there is an action bar which allow several actions:
+Back to the Simulations section, at the top-right, there is an action bar which allows several actions:

 - Create a simulation
 - Search by simulation or team name